 Bartimaeus was helpless.
 When the Lord heard the derelict voice over the din of the crowd, he commanded that they bring him.
 In true form, rather than bring a handicapped man to the Lord, they passed along the order.
 ‘Be of good cheer!’
 They mock.
 Why, for a man with his sight, walking from here to there is as easy as breathing, but, O, feel for the life shrouded in darkness, as he must feel his way to Christ!
 Could there not be one to help him?
 But even the helping hand is folded to the side of the Saviour.

-Bartimaeus was clothes-less.
+Bartimaeus had little clothing.
 You see, when he arose in such haste, he left his garment, and came to Jesus.
 You or I could easily procure another one, but the sightless invalid will search hopelessly forever for the place where he may have left it.
 And now, no coat for the coming winter, no shade from the burning summer!
 No cover from the springtime dews, nor shield from autumn’s angry wind.
 Perhaps for this, he will ask of the Giver of all things?
-I’m sure that He could’ve given the clothes off His back for this needy one… if he only would.
+I’m sure that He could’ve given the clothes off His back for this needy one… if He only would.

-Now, you may not like the scenario I have described for you.
-Perhaps that is not the ‘Jesus’ you claim to know.
+No one would like to live in the scenario I have described for you.
+Perhaps you would have treated this blind man differently.
 You recoil at the coldness of the disciples toward the poor man on the roadside.
 You wonder, “Why did Jesus not rebuke their attitude, or why did He act so carelessly toward him?”
-It was because he knew this man’s greatest need.
+It was because He knew this man’s greatest need:

-Bartimaeus was blind.
-He could not see!
 Few abilities can be compared to the power of sight.
 This was a far greater need than a job, a house, a help, a friend, or a coat!
-How obvious it is to you and me, and yet in the middle of life, how often do we strive for these things, when our greatest need is to have light?
+How obvious it is to you and me, and yet, in the middle of our life, how often do we strive for these things, when our greatest need is to have light?